Quick Guide to Klamath Agreements

 KBRA – Parties signed the Klamath Basin Restoration Agreement in conjunction with the KHSA in 2010.
 The KBRA was designed to balance water use between environment and agriculture, fund fisheries restoration, improve irrigation infrastructure, and provide economic development programs for local communities.
 It also provided funding for the UKBCA (see below).
 The KBRA expired in 2015 due to inaction in the U.S. Congress.

-UKBCA – The Upper Klamath Basin Comprehensive Agreement, signed by parties in 2014, resolves competing water claims in the Upper Basin, balancing environmental flows and certainty for irrigated agriculture.
-It also provides for habitat restoration programs as a mechanism for landowners to receive permits under the Endangered Species Act and creates economic development opportunities for the Klamath Tribes.
-The agreement remains active, though unfunded due to the expiration of the KBRA.
+UKBCA – The Upper Klamath Basin Comprehensive Agreement, signed by parties in 2014, was designed to resolve competing water claims in the Upper Basin, by balancing environmental flows and certainty for irrigated agriculture.
+It provided for habitat restoration programs as a mechanism for landowners to receive permits under the Endangered Species Act and created economic development opportunities for the Klamath Tribes.
+The agreement is no longer active due to lack of funding, a result of the KBRA’s expiration.